Son Goku (A-C | D-H | I-O | P-Z) | Bulma | Krillin/Kuririn | Piccolo | Son Gohan | Vegeta (A-D | E-N | O-Z) | Future Trunks

 - Voice of the Legion: Kamioren speaks with his counterparts shared voices, just like Potara fusions.

-- Would Hit a Girl: Oren doesn't mind fighting the female Saiyan, and is unlikely he wouldn't mind killing female humans.
+- Would Hit a Girl: Oren doesn't mind fighting the female Saiyan, and is unlikely he would mind killing female humans.

 - White Hair, Black Heart: Whenever the malicious twins possess someone, this is the end result.